mosip/documentation/docs/ID-Authentication-Functionality.md

    * Validates if the composite match score is equal to greater than the composite threshold
 6. Constructs the authentication response based on validation results
 1. The system proceeds to execute compare against Iris threshold
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Alerts and Warning messages for data type violation are sent as per data definition.

-Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Biometric Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 [**Link to design**](https://github.com/mosip/id-authentication/tree/master/design/authentication/Bio_Auth_Request_REST_Service.md)